Well, I’d intended to take an indefinite break from this blog, but circumstances have compelled me to post once again. My apologies.

 The benefits of protected status is not just in Alaska either.
 “Kristina Waggoner, vice president of the Boulder-Escalante Chamber of Commerce in Utah, said business near the Grand Staircase-Escalante monument in southern Utah is booming, driven by sharp increases in tourism since the area was designated in 1996 by President Bill Clinton”, according to an article in PBS News Hour.
 “I’m here today to support the monument and my 3-year-old son,” Waggoner said.
 “Once our land is gone, it’s gone forever.”

-It is a pity that to some people, for a unique or beautiful piece of land to be considered worthy of saving, it needs to prove a boon to the economy.
-May the day come when we recognize the need to preserve these special places not just for their transcendent psychological and spiritual significance to us, but also for their ecological importance to other animal species and the environment as a whole, regardless of their financial benefit.
+It’s a pity that to some people, for a unique or beautiful piece of land to be considered worthy of saving, it needs to prove a boon to the economy.
+May the day come when we recognize the need to preserve these special places, not just for their strict economic benefit (which, in actuality, shouldn’t figure into the equation at all), or even for their transcendent psychological and spiritual significance to humans, vital though that is to us, but, above all, for their critical ecological importance to the many, many other animal species that call them home, and to the environment as a whole.
+Without them we are nowhere.

 If anything, with our swelling human population, we need to expand, not reduce, our protected lands.